 The Michigan Revised School Code defines a Board of Education expulsion as a permanent exclusion of a student from all Michigan public schools and activities.
 This type of exclusion is initiated when a principal recommends to the superintendent that the student's actions warrant permanent expulsion under district policy and the Michigan revised School Code.
 The Superintendent may affirm that recommendation and recommend to the Board of Education that the student be permanently excluded, amend the recommendation to a Superintendent Suspension or Expulsion or Principal's Suspension, or reverse the recommendation and remove all disciplinary action.
-The Board of Education may affirm the recommendation of the Superintendent and permanently exclude the student, amend the recommendation to a Superintendent Suspension or Expulsion or Principal's Suspension, or reverse the recommendation and remove the disciplinary action.
+The Board of Education may affirm the recommendation of the Superintendent and permanently exclude the student, amend the recommendation to a Superintendent Suspension or Principal's Suspension, or reverse the recommendation of Expulsion and the recommendation and permanently exclude the student, amend the recommendation to a Superintendent Suspension or Expulsion or Principal's Suspension, or reverse the recommendation and remove the disciplinary action.